-Betterment is a robo-advisor that automates your investments, but they also help you plan for retirement.
-Their service, Retirement Goals, can help you manage your retirement accounts.
-You can see your full retirement balance, including external accounts.
-For example, you can link your company 401(k) to your Retirement Goal and see your full, aggregated balance.
+Betterment is a good example of a robo-advisor that both automates your investments and helps you plan for retirement.
+Their service, Retirement Goals, allows you to see your full retirement balance, including external accounts.
 Retirement Goals also gives advice on how much you really need to save for retirement each year, plus how to allocate that money across employee-sponsored plans, IRAs, and taxable accounts.

 Once you’ve got your payroll deductions or automatic transfers set up, and once you’ve managed to select a range of diverse index funds or ETFs, the best thing you can do is leave it alone.
 Check-in once or twice a year, to see if fluctuations in the market have thrown your asset allocation out of wack.
-(Say, if, mid-cap stocks, which should be only 20 percent of your portfolio, are now closer to 25 or 30 percent of it.)
+(Say, if, mid-cap stocks, which should be only 20% of your portfolio, are now closer to 25% or 30% of it.)

 Otherwise, let it be.
 Paying too much attention to the day-to-day ups and downs of the stock market is a recipe for anxiety.
 Worse, a particularly bad day might convince you to pull your money out of stocks altogether, and then you’ll miss out on the inevitable rebound.